yanirs/yanirseroussi.com/content/consult/index.md

 2. **Analyse findings:** Summarise key findings to assess where you stand relative to best practices and your goals.
 3. **Recommend roadmap:** Develop a roadmap to support adoption of best practices and appropriate tools based on the identified gaps and requirements.
 The goal is to match your needs and capacity rather than simply recommend a bunch of tools from [the aptly-named MAD landscape](https://mattturck.com/landscape/mad2024.pdf).

-Fees depend on the complexity of your startup, but typically start at AU$7000.
+Fees depend on the complexity of your situation, but typically start at AU$7000.

-### 3. Custom Data/AI/ML projects
+### 3. Custom AI/ML projects

-Depending on your business needs and my capacity, we may work together on well-scoped short-term Data/AI/ML projects.
-For example, I can help you set up [a minimum viable data stack](https://yanirseroussi.com/2024/02/19/building-your-startups-minimum-viable-data-stack/) or prototype an AI/ML system (e.g., for [computer vision](https://yanirseroussi.com/2023/11/29/supporting-volunteer-monitoring-of-marine-biodiversity-with-modern-web-and-data-tools/), [marketing optimisation](https://yanirseroussi.com/2021/10/07/my-work-with-automattic/), or [data extraction](https://yanirseroussi.com/2024/03/11/questions-to-consider-when-using-ai-for-pdf-data-extraction/) &ndash; [the possibilities are endless](https://yanirseroussi.com/2024/05/27/plumbing-decisions-and-automation-de-hyping-data-and-ai/)).
+Depending on your business needs and my capacity, we may work together on well-scoped short-term AI/ML projects.
+For example, I can help you prototype an AI/ML system for [computer vision](https://yanirseroussi.com/2023/11/29/supporting-volunteer-monitoring-of-marine-biodiversity-with-modern-web-and-data-tools/), [marketing optimisation](https://yanirseroussi.com/2021/10/07/my-work-with-automattic/), or [data extraction](https://yanirseroussi.com/2024/03/11/questions-to-consider-when-using-ai-for-pdf-data-extraction/) &ndash; [the possibilities are endless](https://yanirseroussi.com/2024/05/27/plumbing-decisions-and-automation-de-hyping-data-and-ai/).
 This will happen in collaboration with your team, with the goal of building your capacity to maintain the project artefacts.

 Fees for short-term projects vary, but are fixed at the project or milestone level for predictable budgeting.

 ### 4. Fractional engagements

 Once we've worked together on a custom project or review, we may decide to collaborate for a longer term.
-The fancy name for this engagement is [Fractional Chief Data & AI Officer](/fractional-chief-data-officer/#/), which essentially means I'd join your team on a part-time basis.
-As I'm targeting seed to series A startups, this would typically include some hands-on work, along with strategy and team formation.
+The fancy name for this engagement is Fractional Head of AI/ML Engineering or [Fractional Chief Data & AI Officer](/fractional-chief-data-officer/#/), which essentially means I'd join your team on a part-time basis.
+As I'm targeting growth-stage scaleups, this would typically include some hands-on work, along with strategy and team formation.

 Fees for fractional engagements start at AU$5000 per month.